Michigan State’s Bridges headed to NBA draft

 The school announced Bridges’ departure Wednesday.
 It came as no surprise after a fine season in which he was named a second-team All-American by The Associated Press.

+“God couldn’t have placed me in a better place for these last two years,” Bridges said in a statement.
+He also thanked coach Tom Izzo and his staff “for giving a skinny kid from Flint a chance to play at such a legendary program.”

+Bridges said he would sign with agent Rich Paul and Klutch Sports.

-Bridges weighed the idea of going pro last year as well, but he decided to stay in school, turning this season’s team into a national title contender.
-Michigan State won the Big Ten but lost in the second round of the NCAA Tournament to Syracuse.
+Bridges weighed the idea of going pro last year as well, but decided to stay in school, turning this season’s team into a national title contender.
+Michigan State won the Big Ten but lost to Syracuse in the second round of the NCAA Tournament.

+“Miles wanted to come back to school this year because he loved Michigan State, he loved his teammates and friends and he loved being part of this community,” Izzo said.
+“I think I speak for all of Spartan Nation in thanking him for how he represented us and for all of the great things he helped us achieve.
+He’s given us everything we could ask for and so much more.
+Miles is a mature young man who has excelled on the court and has been an exemplary student.
+I think he’s ready to handle being a pro basketball player both on and off the court.”

-There’s been no announcement yet on the future of Spartans freshman Jaren Jackson, who could go even higher than Bridges in the draft if he decides to enter.
+There has been no announcement yet on the future of Spartans freshman Jaren Jackson, who could go even higher than Bridges in the draft if he decides to leave school.